 How are Analytic Technologies Used?

-In display advertising, business marketers can examine trends, data and recorded user experiences in various ways.
+In display advertising, business marketers can examine trends and data and record user experiences in various ways.
 Among these—and, admittedly, one of the most popular—is Google’s Display Network.
 Display Network websites currently reach over 90 percent of the Internet’s users.

 Marketers using the Display Network can use targeting practices to display website advertisements in specific contexts.
 They can additionally separate audiences based on the following categories and more: